braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream.md

 There are three primary ways that you might accidentally hit data overages when integrating Braze through Tealium:

 #### Sending duplicate data - only send Braze deltas of attributes
-Tealium does not send Braze deltas of user attributes.
+Tealium doesn't send Braze deltas of user attributes.
 For example, if you have an EventStream action that tracks a user's first name, email, and cell phone number, Tealium will send all three attributes to Braze anytime the action is triggered.
 Tealium won't be looking for what changed or was updated and send only that information.<br><br>
 **Solution**: <br>You can check your backend to assess whether an attribute has changed or not, and if so, call Tealium's relevant methods to update the user profile. **This is what users who integrate Braze directly usually do.** <br>**OR**<br> If you don't store your own version of a user profile in your backend and can't tell if attributes change or not, you can use AudienceStream and [create enrichments](https://docs.tealium.com/server-side/attributes/manage-enrichments/add-enrichment/) to only send user attributes when values have changed.

 #### Sending irrelevant data or needlessly overwriting data